mr-bt/manager.README/README.md

 - Continue from where we left off.
 - Prepare your topics beforehand.
 - I often use the [OSCAR model](https://www.businessballs.com/coaching-and-mentoring/oscar-model/) and the [FUEL model](https://thepeakperformancecenter.com/development-series/skill-builder/interpersonal/coaching-for-performance/coaching-model/fuel-coaching-model) to guide our discussions.
 - Don't expect me to have all the answers or solve your problems.
-I'm here to help you navigate your path forward.
+I'm here to help you navigate your path.

 **Note on Career Development:**
 Your career is your responsibility.
 You're best placed to know how you want to grow.
 I can provide feedback, help you reflect, set objectives, and offer guidance.
 I'll strive to provide growth opportunities, but it's up to you to seize them.
 Continuous growth and development are non-negotiable.